GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/simulator_integration.md

 fi = h.helicsCreateFederateInfo()
 ```

 Once the federate info object exists, HELICS API calls can be used to set the [configuration parameters](../../references/configuration_options_reference.md) as appropriate.
-For example, to set the the only_transmit_on_change flag to true, you would use the following API call:
+For example, to set the only_transmit_on_change flag to true, you would use the following API call:

 ```python
 h.helicsFederateInfoSetFlagOption(fi, 6, True)